Last Updated: May 21, 2018

 We may also collect information relating to your use of our websites and response to our emails through the use of various technologies.
 Collecting information in this manner allows us to analyze the effectiveness of our websites and our marketing efforts, personalize your experience and improve our interactions with you.
 For more information about the technologies we employ for these purposes, see the “Cookies and Other Technologies” section below.

-We may also supplement the personal information we collect from you with information we receive from third parties, including our business partners.
+We may also supplement the personal data we collect from you with additional personal data we receive from third parties, such as your employer, our customers, and our business partners where you purchase any of our products or services through such business partners.
 We do this to help us improve the overall accuracy of the information and its completeness and to help us better tailor our interactions with you.

-Red Hat uses personal information in an effort to enhance your experience on our websites.
-In addition, we may use personal information we collect about you to:
+Red Hat uses personal data in an effort to enhance your experience on our websites.
+In addition, we may use personal data we collect about you to:

 - Fulfill Your Requests.
-If you request something from Red Hat, such as a product or service, a call back, or specific marketing or other materials, we may use the personal information you provide to respond your request.
+If you request something from Red Hat, such as a product or service, a call back, a newsletter subscription, or specific marketing or other materials, we use the personal data you provide to respond to your request.
 We or our representatives may also contact you as part of customer satisfaction surveys or for market research purposes.
+Where required by applicable law, we will obtain your consent before sending marketing messages.
+The personal data that may be collected and processed for this purpose includes: name, title, company name, email address, telephone number, postal address, language, username, payment information, purchase records, credit and billing status, and support inquiries.
+We process this information in order to comply with our contractual obligations to you when responding to your requests.
+In other cases it is in our legitimate business interests to be able to provide customers and prospective customers with information, goods, or services they request.

 - Provide You with Information About Our Products, Services and Events.
-Red Hat may use your personal information to notify you about product and service offerings as well as events that we believe may be of interest to you.
-Red Hat also may use your personal information to respond directly to your requests for information, including registrations for newsletters or other specific requests.
+Red Hat may use your personal data to notify you about product and service offerings as well as events that we believe may be of interest to you.
+Red Hat also may use your personal data to respond directly to your requests for information, including registrations for newsletters or other specific requests.
+The personal data that may be collected and processed for this purpose includes: name, title, company name, email address, telephone number, postal address, language, username, payment information, purchase records, credit and billing status, and support inquiries.
+It is in our legitimate business interests to be able to provide customers, prospective customers, and the public with information about our products, services, and events.

 - Provide Support and Customer Service.
-We may use your personal information to provide support for products or services you have obtained from us and answer other questions.
+We use your personal data to provide support for products or services you have obtained from us and answer other questions.
 In the course of providing technical support to you, we may sometimes have incidental access to data that you have provided to us or data that is located on your systems.
 This data may contain information about you, or your organization’s business, employees, customers, partners, or suppliers.
-This Privacy Statement does not apply to our access to or handling of this information.
+This Privacy Statement does not govern our access to or handling of this information.
 The conditions regarding the handling and processing of that data is covered by the applicable agreement between you and Red Hat, such as our Enterprise Agreement.
+The personal data that may be collected and processed for this purpose includes: name, title, company name, email address, telephone number, postal address, language, username, payment information, purchase records, credit and billing status, and support inquiries.
+We process this information in order to comply with our contractual obligations to you.

-We will not use your personal information in a manner that is inconsistent with the purpose of its original collection, unless you have consented.
+We will not use your personal data in a manner that is inconsistent with the purpose of its original collection, unless you have consented.

-Red Hat will not sell, rent or lease your personal information to others without your consent.
+Red Hat will not sell, rent or lease your Personal Data to others without your consent.

-Red Hat shares personal information in the following ways:
+Red Hat discloses Personal Data in the following ways:

-- Red Hat may share personal information with business partners and service providers in order to support our business operations, such as (but not limited to) fulfilling your orders, following up on requests, providing support and assisting Red Hat with sales, marketing and communication initiatives.
-These business partners and service providers include, for example, distributors, resellers, payment processors, financial institutions, materials production and shipping companies, postal or government authorities and information technology service providers.
+- Red Hat may disclose personal data to business partners and service providers in order to support our business operations, such as (but not limited to) fulfilling your orders, following up on requests, providing support and assisting Red Hat with sales, marketing and communication initiatives.
+These business partners and service providers include distributors, resellers, payment processors, financial service providers and institutions, materials production and shipping companies, postal or government authorities, market intelligence and consulting service providers, and information technology service providers.
 Business partners and service providers are required by contract to keep the information received on behalf of Red Hat confidential and secure and not use it for any purpose other than the purpose for which it was provided to them.

-- Red Hat may also share personal information in the context of a business transaction involving part or all of Red Hat, such as a merger, acquisition, consolidation, or divestiture.
-Such a transaction may involve the disclosure of personal information to prospective or actual purchasers, or the receipt of it from sellers.
+- Red Hat may also disclose personal data in the context of a business transaction involving part or all of Red Hat, such as a merger, acquisition, consolidation, or divestiture.
+Such a transaction may involve the disclosure of personal data to prospective or actual purchasers, or the receipt of it from sellers.
 It is Red Hat’s practice to seek appropriate protection for information in these types of transactions.
-Following such a business transaction, you may contact the entity to which we transferred your personal information with any inquiries concerning the use of that information.
+Following such a business transaction, you may contact the entity to which we transferred your personal data with any inquiries concerning the use of that information.

 Cookies and Other Technologies